juanelas/bigint-crypto-utils/docs/API.md

 ▸ **gcd**(`a`, `b`): `bigint`

-Greatest-common divisor of two integers based on the iterative binary algorithm.
+Greatest common divisor of two integers based on the iterative binary algorithm.

 #### Parameters